-Note: This article was written prior to the 2000 presidential election.
-Census data on the 2000 election are not yet available.
+Note: This article was written prior to the 2000 presidential election, and census data on the 2000 election were not available.

 As the presidential election draws closer, the candidates are paying attention to key demographic groups.
 But which groups are likely to cast votes in the presidential election?